In all the new-mom literature about how to prepare for breastfeeding, avoiding backaches never seems to get a mention.

 In what situations might I need a specific style of nursing pillow?

-- You’re a plus-size mom: Many of us have been there — the tag says ‘one size’, but it’s not quite true.
-Some nursing pillows that fit all the way around the body aren’t very adjustable, leaving plus-size moms wanting for comfort.
+- You’re a plus-size mom: Many of us have been there — though the tag says ‘one size’, that’s not quite true.
+Some nursing pillows that fit all the way around the body aren’t very adjustable, leaving plus-size moms short for comfort.
 Look for a boppy-style pick with adjustable straps for increased flexibility, or opt for a pillow that doesn’t wrap around your body.

 - You’re nursing twins: With blessings times two, some logistical complications tend to pop up, and the use of nursing pillows can be one of them.
 It’s certainly possible to use two smaller adjustable pillows at once, but you might also consider a pillow designed for twin moms.
 They have a space for each baby, so there’s no struggling with two devices and two babies at the same time!

 Nursing pillows are often shown with pictures of women breastfeeding in the traditional cradle hold, but a good, supportive pillow will also work well with other positions like cross cradle and football hold!